 This is where the story ends.
-The parallels to both everyday situations and current events are obvious, but in philosophy it can be nice to stick with a simplified version of a situation as a laboratory to test ideas.
+The parallels to everyday situations and current events are obvious, but in philosophy it can be nice to use a simplified version of a situation as a laboratory to test ideas.

 So, my breakdown of his options was as follows:

 - Do nothing.
 Things can be replaced.
 People are more important.

 - Keep an eye on those you suspect, or everyone, so no one has the chance to steal.

 - Search suspected guests, or everyone, before they leave.